 Smile and Say “Cheese”

 Cheese gives everyone something to smile about!
-Cheese nutrition benefits the body from head to toe.
-It impacts dental health, as well as bone, muscle and heart health.
+Nutrients from cheese benefit the body from head to toe.
+Cheese impacts dental health, as well as bone, muscle and heart health.
 The calcium and phosphorous in cheese help strengthen bones, and cheese protein supports healthy muscles, and the potassium can protect the heart by regulating blood pressure.
 Cheese nutrition facts also include other essential nutrients including vitamins A and B12, riboflavin, phosphorus and magnesium that help us function at our best.

 Cheese can also help you reach three daily servings of dairy, as outlined in the 2010 Dietary Guidelines for Americans.
 One serving of cheese is 1.5 ounces of natural cheese or two ounces of processed cheese.
 A visual reminder of a serving of cheese is four cubes the size of playing dice.
 Next time you purchase cheese at the store, go ahead and take a look at the cheese nutrition facts to see how this dairy food is a healthy choice.